← Blog

 Real progressive overload isn’t just “add 5lbs every session.”
 That works for beginners for about six weeks.
 Then it gets complicated.

 Take Romanian deadlifts.
 Last week you hit 10/10/9 at 135.
 The reps dropped on set 3 — that’s the signal.
 Adding weight this week probably gets you 9/8/6, which is the wrong direction.
-The right call is to hold 135, push for 10/10/10 with cleaner form, then add weight next time.
+The right call is to hold 135, push that lagging third set up until your reps land flat across all three, then add weight.
 A spreadsheet won’t tell you that.
 A trainer will.
 The question is whether your app can.

 What “AI Fitness” Usually Means